Scroll Down To Order

 Probably the best Home Front movie is Since You Went Away about life on the Home Front set in 1943.
 Primarily aimed at a women’s audience, this Hollywood motion picture provided scenes of real life as well as being patriotic and became a major blockbuster hit, with the American public summing up what people wanted to feel, and see and what actually was sentimentally felt.

 It was made by David O. Selznick (of Gone With the Wind) on a collection by Margaret B. Wilder.
 Since You Went Away was released in 1944.
 There were many Hollywood stars who did their part for the war effort, and this little video is a gem.
-Although these musicals may not be widely known, four of my favorites of the WW II era with great songs are Anchors Aweigh (with Frank Sinatra, Gene Kelly, Kathryn Grayson), Pin Up Girl (with Betty Grable), Up In Arms (with Dany Kaye and Dinah Shore) and This Is The Army.
+This gem is a giant gem, in Technicolor.
+Although these musicals may not be widely known, four of my favorites of the WW II era with great songs are Anchors Aweigh (with Frank Sinatra, Gene Kelly, Kathryn Grayson), Pin Up Girl (with Betty Grable), Up In Arms (with Dany Kaye and Dinah Shore) and the Techniclor This Is The Army: 3 vignettes from it: God Bess America, the boxing champ Joe Lewis,(tap dancing was also big in those days), the whole show.
 One of the best Home Front musicals is Thumbs Up and V For Victory with Ann Miller.

-Priorities on Parade (1942), Blondie For Victory (1942), Sherlock Holmes And The Voice of Terror (1942), The Sullivans (1943), The More the Merrier (1943), Bombardier (1943), Carolina Blues (1943), Tender Comrade (1943), with Ginger Rogers working in an aircraft plant, who at the very end gets the news her husband never made it, Tarzan Triumphs (1943), Keep Your Powder Dry (1943), with Lana Turner and Loraine Day, We’ve Never Been Licked (1943), So Proudly We Hail (1943), and adapted for radio, Salute for Three (1943), Something For The Boys (1944) with Carmen Miranda, and The Human Comedy (1943) starring Mickey Rooney, Marsha Hunt, Van Johnson and Robert Mitchum written by William Saroyan, who won the 1944 Academy Award for Best Original Motion Picture Story, lost to Casablanca as Best Picture with Humphrey Bogart and Ingrid Bergman.
-Don't ever think that all Nazis were portrayed as stoic, or buffoons in films, or radio, for when you have time see The Yellow Canary (released by RKO Radio Pictures 1943) and Hitler--Beast of Berlin, probably the first film showing the concentration camps (released by Producers Releasing Corp 1939; later aka Goose Step or Hell's Devils).
+Priorities on Parade (1942), Blondie For Victory (1942), Sherlock Holmes And The Voice of Terror (1942), Seven Miles from Alcatraz (1942), The Sullivans (1943), The More the Merrier (1943), Bombardier (1943), Carolina Blues (1943), Tender Comrade (1943), with Ginger Rogers working in an aircraft plant, who at the very end gets the news her husband never made it, Tarzan Triumphs (1943), We’ve Never Been Licked (1943), Keep Your Powder Dry (1943), with Lana Turner and Loraine Day, So Proudly We Hail (1943), and adapted for radio, Salute for Three (1943), Something For The Boys (1944) with Carmen Miranda, and The Human Comedy (1943) starring Mickey Rooney, Marsha Hunt, Van Johnson and Robert Mitchum written by William Saroyan, who won the 1944 Academy Award for Best Original Motion Picture Story, lost to Casablanca as Best Picture with Humphrey Bogart and Ingrid Bergman.
+Don't ever think that all Nazis were portrayed as stoic, or buffoons in films, or radio, for when you have time, see The Yellow Canary (released by RKO Radio Pictures 1943) and Hitler--Beast of Berlin, probably the first film showing the concentration camps (released by Producers Releasing Corp 1939; later aka Goose Step or Hell's Devils).
 They are great examples of the Hollywood genre, in this clip the common people trying to escape the Nazis.
 Moreover, whenever you get the chance, if you never heard of them, try to find and see them, especially the classic Casablanca.
 If young, no lie, try a first time to check it out.

 OWI (the Office of War Information) is a rich source of motion pictures, with the most valuable source of footage from United News.
 They were for the public.
 They were produced under the U.S. government auspices in conjunction with the newsreel industry and there are approximately 250 of them, averaging about ten minutes and containing six parts per issue.
 OWI is discussed in more detail in the author's vol 2, A Toast For You and Me, America's Participation, Sacrifice and Victory.